4 Unforgettable Tours to the Sahara Desert from Fes

 Discover things to do before or after your Sahara Desert experience in this Ultimate Travel Guide to Fes.

-After leaving the ancient streets of Fes, you’ll have time to admire the Swiss-style architecture of Ifrane and get up close to Barbary macaques in Azrou before soaking up the Atlas Mountains scenery en route to Midelt.
+After leaving the ancient streets of Fes, you’ll have time to admire the Swiss-style architecture of Ifrane and get up close to Barbary macaques in Azrou before enjoying the Atlas Mountains scenery en route to Midelt.
 The scenic drive will take in the magnificent landscapes of the Ziz Gorge before reaching Merzouga in the late afternoon.
-From here, you’ll embark on a camel trek and a short hike to the Great Dune, from where you’ll watch an unforgettable sunset.

 “Amazing combination of adventure, hospitality, happiness and stories.
 Great host.
 Life changing trip.” - Amaad (read more reviews here)